flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/selected-modes.md

 Selected modes disregard all altitude constraints.

 ## OP CLB (Open Climb)
-In OPEN CLB, the target speed/mach is maintained by the AP/FD system by adjusting the pitch with the elevator, whereas thrust is maintained either by the Autothrust system, or manually by the flight crew.
+The OPEN CLB mode specifically wants (and commands) Climb Thrust.
+The target speed/mach is maintained by the AP/FD system by adjusting the pitch with the elevator, whereas thrust is maintained either by the Autothrust system, or manually by the flight crew.
 Speed target may either be selected or managed.